About Content Cards

-Braze recommends that customers who use our News Feed tool move over to our Content Cards messaging channel—it is more flexible, customizable, and reliable.
-It is also easier to find and use in the Braze product.
+If you’re using our News Feed tool, we recommend that you move over to our Content Cards messaging channel—it’s more flexible, customizable, and reliable.
+News Feed is being deprecated.
 See our Migration Guide or contact your Braze account manager for more information.

-Content Cards are not available out-of-the-box and must be purchased.
-To get started with Content Cards, reach out to your Customer Success Manager for more information.
+Content Cards are an add-on feature and must be purchased.
+To get started with Content Cards, reach out to your Braze customer success manager or our support team.

-Wondering about the benefits of using Content Cards vs. having your tech team build content into your app?
+Wondering about the benefits of using Content Cards versus having your developers build content into your app?
 Here are some advantages of using Content Cards:

-- Easier segmentation and personalization: Your user data lives in Braze, which makes it easy to define your audience and personalize your messages with Content Cards.
+- Easier segmentation and personalization: Your user data lives in Braze, making it easy to define your audience and personalize your messages with Content Cards.

 - Centralized reporting: Content Card analytics are tracked in Braze, so you have insight into all of your campaigns in one centralized location.